Gordon Pettengill

 Gordon Hemenway Pettengill (February 10, 1926 – May 8, 2021) was an American radio astronomer and planetary physicist.
 He was one of the first to take radar from its original military application to its use as a tool for astronomy.
 He was professor emeritus at the Massachusetts Institute of Technology.

 Early life and education

 Gordon Pettengill was born in Providence, Rhode Island, and grew up in Dedham, Massachusetts where he developed a fascination with radio and electronics.
 He often took apart and rebuilt old radios.
-This interest led to a career using radio and radar, in many practical and unexpected ways.
-Pettengill remained interested in amateur radio and his callsign was W1OUN.
+Pettengill was interested in amateur radio and his callsign was W1OUN.

 Pettengill began studying physics at the Massachusetts Institute of Technology (MIT) in 1942 at the age of 16.
 His studies were briefly interrupted by service in Europe at the end of World War II.
 When he turned 18, he was drafted into the United States Army where he served in the infantry and then with a Signal Corps company stationed in Austria.
-After World War II ended he returned to MIT where he received a Bachelor of Science (BS) in 1948.
+After World War II ended, he returned to MIT where he received a Bachelor of Science in 1948.
 This was followed by work at Los Alamos and a doctorate in physics from the University of California, Berkeley in 1955.